wigig-tools/qd-interpreter/README.md

 <img src="docs/gif/SLSns3CompleteTraces.gif" alt="drawing">

-Please note that you can also iterate the ns-3 results based on their BT ID. ns-3 won't perform a beamforming every trace (oracle mode does) and thus, you can iterate for every transmitter/receiver pair whenever a BT has been performed.
+Please note that you can also iterate the ns-3 results based on their BT ID. ns-3 will not perform a beamforming every trace (oracle mode does) and thus, you can iterate for every transmitter/receiver pair whenever a BT has been performed.
 To do so, change the value in the GUI of the `BFT trace` field as displayed in the video below.

 <img src="docs/gif/SLSns3IteratePerTraces.gif" alt="drawing">

 ## Customize SLS visualization

 You can customize the SLS visualization and in particular:
-* Change the antenna patterns size and opacity
+* Change the antenna patterns size and opacity.
-* Change the MPCs colors and width
+* Change the MPCs colors and width.

 To change the antenna patterns size and opacity, click on the `Visualization Tweak` tab in the GUI.
-Then, you can either change the size and opacity of the APs or STAs antenna patterns as displayed below.
+Then, you can either change the `size` or `opacit`y of the APs or STAs antenna patterns as displayed below.

 <img src="docs/img/changeAntennaPatternApp.png" alt="drawing">